John W. Cooley Lawyer as Problem Solver Award

 The lawyer as problem solver, in both orientation and skills, demonstrates:

 Nominations must be submitted online.
-Click here for a nominations form.
+Click here for a nomination form.

 Individual Award: Pauline Tesler